Druspect/druspect/README.md

 - **Tools**: Extensive experience with Linux and Windows, enjoying the journey of mastering macOS
 - **Projects**: Implementing solutions for remote server access, license server management, and optimizing development environments to name a few.

-## Fun Fact 🌟
+## Fun Facts 🌟

-- I'm a big fan of Sci-Fi, Anime, and Cartoons.
+- I'm a big fan of Sci-Fiand Anime.
 If you have any recommendations or want to chat about the latest series, hit me up!
+- Avid Disc Golfer and Teammate of "Disc Devils" a west Texas based disc golf team.
+- Outdoorsman, never lost that adventure seeking personality aspect.

 ## Connect with Me 🌐